sshazeljiang/sshazeljiang.github.io/index.md

 title: Home
 layout: default
 nav_order: 1
-description: "UNAGI is a dashboard that visualizes dynamic single-cell omics data found in the IPF Research of Yumin Zheng and Dr. Jun Ding of the Meakins-Christie Laboratories at McGill University."
+description: "UNAGI is a dashboard that visualizes dynamic single-cell omics data found in the IPF Research."
 permalink: /
 ---

 # UNAGI Documentation
 {: .fs-9}

 **UNAGI** is a dashboard that visualizes dynamic single-cell omics data found in the IPF Research of Yumin Zheng and Dr. Jun Ding of the Meakins-Christie Laboratories at McGill University.
 UNAGI is built in Python using the Dash framework and relies on several open-source packages.

-UNAGI is developed and actively maintained by [the Ding Lab](https://junding.lab.mcgill.ca/) at McGill University.
-Please find below the local installation instructions.
+UNAGI is developed and actively maintained by [the Ding Lab](https://junding.lab.mcgill.ca/) at McGill University.{: .fs-6 .fw-300}
-{: .fs-6 .fw-300}

 [Visit UNAGI](http://dinglab.rimuhc.ca/unagi/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/Karlxy0511/IPF_Dashboard){: .btn .fs-5 .mb-4 .mb-md-0 }